Byrd in Hand

-Byrd in Hand is an album by Donald Byrd.
-Engineered by Rudy Van Gelder, it was recorded in May 1959 and was released in 1959 as catalogue BLP 4019 (mono) and BST 84019 (stereo).
-It was remastered in 2002 and released on CD as Blue Note 42305.
+Byrd in Hand is an album by American jazz trumpeter Donald Byrd recorded on May 31, 1959 and released on Blue Note later that year.

 Reception

 The Penguin Guide to Jazz described the recording as a "typical Blue Note blowing session".

 The AllMusic reviewer wrote that "Although none of the new tunes caught on, the group [...] plays consistently creative and spirited solos in the hard bop idiom."

 Track listing

+All compositions by Donald Byrd, except as noted.